FlamingLeo/MolSim/README.md

   - MinSizeRel     : Small file size, no debug information.
 -c       : Enables benchmarking (default: benchmarking disabled).
 You MUST compile a Release build.
 -d       : Disables Doxygen Makefile target.
 Incompatible with -m (default: Doxygen enabled).
+-f       : Disables fast math optimizations (default: enabled).
 -h       : Prints out a help message.
 Doesn't build the program.
 -j <num> : Sets the number of parallel Makefile jobs to run simultaneously (default: num. of CPU cores).
 -l       : Disables automatically installing missing libraries (default: installs automatically) -m       : Automatically generates documentation after successful compilation.
 Incompatible with -d (default: off).
 -o       : Disables OpenMP functionality.
+-O       : Ensures that no outflow simulations will be performed (default: outflow enabled)
+           This skips checking particle activity, since all particles should remain active.
+Be careful when using this option!
 -p       : Compiles the program with the '-pg' flag for use with gprof.
 -s <num> : Sets the spdlog level (0: Trace, 1: Debug, 2: Info, 3: Warn, 4: Error, 5: Critical, 6: Off).
            If this option is not explicitly set, the level is based on the build type (Debug: 0, Release: 2).